csound-flossmanual/csound-floss/book/16-d-random.md

 chapter, we shall try to explain how the different random horses are moving, and how you can create and modify them on your own.
-Moreover, there are many pre-built random opcodes in Csound which can be used out of the box (see the&nbsp;
-[overview](http://wwws.csound.com/docs/manual/SiggenNoise.html) in the
-Csound Manual and the&nbsp;
+Moreover, there are many pre-built random opcodes in Csound which can be used out of the box (see the [overview](http://wwws.csound.com/docs/manual/SiggenNoise.html) in the Csound Manual and the
 [Opcode Guide](15-a-opcode-guide.md)).
 The final section of this chapter introduces some musically interesting applications of them.